Antminer S15 Hash Board Repair Guide [EN]

 Red is RST singal flow, IO mouth pin 3 in, transmits from No. 00 to No. 62 chip; 0V when IO signaling wire is not plugged or in standby, and 1.8V in computing

-2.2 The key circuit on the front of the computing board (Figure 2)
+2.2 The key circuit on the front of the hash board (Figure 2)

-Figure 2 Key circuits on the front of computing board S15
+Figure 2 Key circuits on the front of hash board S15

 2.2.1 Test points between chips (Figure 3)